about

 Justin and I have been married for 19 years.
 He works for The Chalmers Center for Economic Development at Covenant College and just finished his M.Div. last summer.
 We have 4 daughters who range from age 16 all the way down to 7.

-Outside of Maple Key I do lead training for a program called Faith and Finances as well as celebrating community 8 hours a week as a librarian at our small city library.
+Outside of Maple Key, I attend The Mission with my family, do lead training for a program called Faith and Finances as well as celebrating community 8 hours a week as a librarian at our small city library.

 Botanically speaking, a maple key is the part of the seed that is covered in a papery wing.
 It’s the thing we all loved to play with as a child pretending they were little natural helicopters.
 I chose this name because it is a reminder of the stunning Japanese maples in our front yard.
 My girls climb in them as we watch them change colors from jade green to vibrant vermilion each year.